Public Affairs Major Curriculum

 - When will decisions be released?

-- Decisions will be sent by early June, at the latest.
+- Decisions will be released by early June, at the latest.
 You will be notified if you are admitted to the major prior to Fall enrollment.

 - The Public Affairs Pre-Major is part of the College of Letters & Science.
 Students are welcome to visit the Public Affairs Advising Office for information about the major but the College Advising Unit (Academic Advancement Program (AAP), College Academic Counseling (CAC), Honors Program, Student Athletics Advising) remains the primary advising unit.